Two pairs and a free, quality eye exam for just $79.95

 You don’t have to browse the internet for long to find ads for vitamins and supplements that claim to boost eye health.
+Are these products legit?

 Mostly, no. “It is not unreasonable to believe vitamins and supplements can impact eye disease, however there is very limited research in this area to give us solid evidence,” says Memphis-based optometrist Mollie Veteto, O.D.

 The best way to improve eye health is to fine-tune your grocery list.
 Your eyes get the benefits they need through a healthy diet, say most accredited health research organizations including the Cleveland Clinic and NIH.
 “Eat whole foods in bright colors,” Dr. Veteto says, mentioning the usual suspects of dark leafy greens, bell peppers, and tomatoes.

 That said, people with certain eye conditions may derive some benefits from dietary supplements.
 If you suffer from any of the three conditions that follow, talk to your America’s Best optometrist to determine if a supplement may be right for you.